-There are many reasons why a small patch of lawn needs repaired.
-There can be a clump of weeds, moss or a favourite spot that your dog likes.
-In our latest video guide we show you how to get rid of patches and repair your lawn.
+There are many reasons why a small patch of lawn needs to be repaired.
+There can be a clump of weeds, moss or a favourite spot your dog likes.
+Our latest video guide shows you how to get rid of patches and repair your lawn.

 How to repair a lawn

 - If repairing with new seed, this is best done in spring or autumn as conditions are suitable for good growth